Kitura/kitura.dev/content/docs/guides/authentication/basic-authentication.md

 Authentication is the process of confirming a user’s identity, usually via a username and password.
 Authentication ensures that the user is allowed access to the secured system.

-In this guide, we use Kitura-CredentialsHTTP to add HTTP basic authentication to Codable routes.
+In this guide, we use [Kitura-CredentialsHTTP](https://github.com/IBM-Swift/Kitura-CredentialsHTTP) to add HTTP basic authentication to Codable routes.

 ---

 ##Step 1: Define the authentication middleware

-To add basic authentication to our server, we need to add Kitura-CredentialsHTTP to our dependencies.
+To add basic authentication to our server, we need to [add Kitura-CredentialsHTTP to our dependencies](https://github.com/IBM-Swift/Kitura-CredentialsHTTP#add-dependencies).

-> If you don't have a server, follow our Create a server guide.
+> If you don't have a server, follow our [Create a server](../getting-started/create-server-cli) guide.

-Next, we will define a TypeSafeMiddleware which conforms to TypeSafeHTTPBasic.
+Next, we will define a `TypeSafeMiddleware` which conforms to `TypeSafeHTTPBasic`.

 This will be initialized when our route is successfully authenticated and we will be able to access the authenticated user's id within our Codable route.

-If you don't already have one, create a Middlewares folder:
+If you don't already have one, create a `Middlewares` folder:

 ```
 mkdir Sources/Application/Middlewares
 ```

-Create a new file, called MyBasicAuth.swift:
+Create a new file, called `MyBasicAuth.swift`:

 ```
 touch Sources/Application/Middlewares/MyBasicAuth.swift
 ```

-Open your MyBasicAuth.swift file:
+Open your `MyBasicAuth.swift` file:

 ```
 open Sources/Application/Middlewares/MyBasicAuth.swift
 ```

-Inside this file, define your MyBasicAuth struct:
+Inside this file, define your `MyBasicAuth` struct:

 ```swift
 import Credentials